heijul/pdf2gtfs/blog_post/project-transform-timetables-into-gtfs.md

 found in the `stops.txt`, they will be used as fix points for the location detection.
 This means even if another possible combination of locations would be better, it will not be used if it does not use the existing stops.\
-All other GTFS-files are overwritten, should they exist.
+All other GTFS-files are overwritten (based on the configuration), should they exist.

-#### ID generation

-The ID's used in some GTFS-files (e.g. `agency_id` in `agency.txt`) are generated to be globally (in this GTFS-feed) unique.
-For simplicity, they were chosen to be integers (casted to string, as required by the specification).
-If an ID is already used by some existing GTFS-file, it will not be used.

-## 3. Finding stop locations
+## 2.3.
+Finding stop locations

 The final step consists of getting publicly available location data and using this data along with the information about the routes we have from the pdf, most notably the duration it